 New Life Adoptions is a licensed adoption agency in the state of Minnesota only.
 Therefore, we are unable to complete adoption studies for families living outside of Minnesota.
 However, we are able to assist families who live in Minnesota and are looking to adopt a child from another state.

 After you have completed your adoption study, the time you would wait for a placement can vary.
-In 2019 the average wait time from when a home study was approved to when the placement because legally secure was 27 months (ranging from 2 to 52 months for individual families).
-In 2018 the average wait time was 12 months (ranging from 0 to 43 months).
-In 2017, the average wait time was 21 months (ranging from 0 to 58 months).
+In 2020 the average wait time from when a home study was approved to when the placement because legally secure was 20 months (ranging from 3 to 66 months for individual families).
+In 2019 the average wait time was 27 months (ranging from 2 to 52 months for individual families), and in 2018 the average wait time was 12 months (ranging from 0 to 43 months).
 It is important to note that a child could be in your home for several months prior to the placement becoming legally secure.
 Numerous variables can impact the amount of time a family waits for a placement.
 For example, the time a family waits may be less if they are open to an infant with special placement needs.
 Likewise, in a designated adoption (when expectant parents and adoptive families approach New Life having already chosen one another), the adoptive family does not go into the waiting pool and thus does not experience a “wait time”.
 Expectant parents make varied requests for the type of home in which they would like their child to be raised.
 Potential adoptive families also have the opportunity to state their preferences regarding the particular risks or case circumstances.
 Each set of expectant parents is as unique as our adoptive families.
 Because of this uniqueness, it is impossible to predict exactly how long a family may wait before a match occurs.
 It is exciting to see how, in His perfect timing, God provides the right families to meet the needs of the children who are being placed through our agency.